Singles holidays in December

 Tours for singles in December

 December is also a great month to discover Central America.
-Costa Rica is the best destination for first-timers and Cox & Kings has a tour exclusively for solo travellers.
+Costa Rica is an ideal destination for first-timers and Cox & Kings has a tour exclusively for solo travellers.
 Discover the incredible wildlife in cloud forest and rainforest, as well as volcanoes and coffee plantations plus two different coasts.
 This trip is particularly popular with over-50s.

 If you have more time to spend, the three-week Alcion tour is unbeatable, visiting six different countries including Guatemala, Panama, El Salvador and Nicaragua with specialists Journey Latin America.
 And as well as an expert guide, you can expect around 40% of the group to be travelling solo.
 You can save money on supplements by taking the room share option.